CS-4388-5388-Fall-2025/Syllabus/README.md

 There will be a total of six programming assignments in this class.
 Although they are challenging, they are also the most exciting and rewarding aspect of the course (and your chance to impress your friends with some cool 3D graphics).
 Your goal in these assignments should be to come away with a great practical understanding of how to tackle new computer graphics programming challenges using the modern programming toolkits.

 Each assignment will be introduced at the beginning of a two-week module.
 At the end of the first week, you will complete the **Quiz**.
 This will review the key mathematical or algorithmic concepts in the assignment.
 Quizzes will be administered **online** and are **open book**.
-They will need to be completed before the deadline, but they otherwise have no time limit, and you have flexibility in choosing when to take it.
+They will need to be completed before the deadline, and you have flexibility in choosing when to take it.
 Note that the quizzes are designed to get you thinking about the assignment early, so it is generally a good idea to complete them before starting work on the program.

 At the end of the second week, you will submit the **Program**.
-If you struggled with the quiz, then seek help from TAs as needed, and make sure that you understand the key concepts first.
+If you struggled with the quiz, then seek help from the TA as needed, and make sure that you understand the key concepts first.
 At a minimum, your goal should be to have a full understanding of the concepts and how you will solve the programming portion by the end of the first week.
 This way, you will be sure to have at least one full week to implement and debug the program.

 Students enrolled in CS 5388 (graduate section) will have additional work to complete for each assessment.
 This extra work will include tasks designed to meet the higher expectations for graduate students, ensuring a deeper understanding and more advanced application of the course material.

 ### Class Participation

-Certain classes, especially those involving live programming, will include a **participation exercise** that will need to be completed by the end of the module.
+Certain classes, especially those involving live programming, will include a **participation exercise** that will need to be completed in class.
 These exercises are very short and meant to provide deeper engagement with the course concepts.
-All of the exercises will be submitted online, so you can complete them even if you watch the lecture video asynchronously.
 Completing the participation exercises will count for 10% of your final grade, and the **lowest two** will be dropped to allow for the occasional missed class.

 ## Grading